AnyiRao/test-mmlab-reading-groups/README.md

 Hi there!
 Welecome to the knowledge base of Bolei's Group.
 For a contributor who wish to construct this base together, please follow these principles:

 :desktop_computer:  Do everything at Github website.
 You don't have to create a PR, a simple online commit is OK.

-:notebook_with_decorative_cover: Please write a `README.md` file as the main page of your materials.
+:notebook_with_decorative_cover:  Write a `README.md` file as the main page of your materials.

 :up:  Upload your materials via a self-contained folder, including figs, paper link and so on.
 Please make sure the figures in your markdown files have correct links.

 :pencil:  CI system will automatically generate the table of contents in this page as long as you have make a new commit via the website.

+:warning:  Please avoid having extra spaces (` `) at the end of your folder's name!
+This would mess up Github uploading system.